 Biopsies for Diagnosing Mesothelioma

-Seeing the cancer cells beneath a microscope is the only definitive way doctors can confirm mesothelioma.
-Even then, the diagnosis can be tricky, because mesothelioma cells can look a lot like other types of cancer cells.
+Finding cancer cells with a biopsy is the only definitive way doctors can confirm a diagnosis.
+Even a biopsy can be tricky, because mesothelioma cells can look like other types of cancer cells.

 Common ways doctors collect tissue samples for biopsies include: